Blutsh/Swish/README.md

 This tool does not provide any encryption feature. :warning:

 I strongly recommend you to encrypt your file before uploading it to any cloud service :lock:

+## Known Issues

+### File Upload Limit

+When uploading many times the ***same*** file, it seems that infomaniaks servers flags you as suspicous traffic and you won't be able to upload for a while.
+It seems to be linked to your IP address, no extensive testing has been done.
+Use the debug mode to see the error message. :warning:

 ## Contributing